thornad/Uniteras/README.md

 Run the program from a command line interface by typing:   python Uniteras.py Enter your particular values when asked

+# Construction Case Guide Tables
+Once a case construction is identified with either Uniteras.py or ConstructionGuide.py, you can look up the corresponding table for a guide on how to proceed for that particular case in the Tables for Earthworks Construction Cases document.

 (c) 1992 - 2022 Technosophics Ltd -  All Rights Reserved